kelsey8820/B18-RestAssuredProject/src/test/java/day10/Day15.md

 ### The challenges :

 * Dynamic data --
-   a data that change often and can not be reused for next test.
+   Type of data that changes often and can not be reused for next test.
-* Data is not sync between environment data that exists in one environment does not exists in another and test fail because of it.
+* Data is not sync between environment.
+* Data that exists in one environment does not exists in another and casue test failure.

 ### What's your approach to handle them ?
 * If the data change often and you have access to DB